Chapter 2. Using Chez Scheme

 (let () (import (A)) (a undefined)) <graphic> #f

-If it is necessary that they have the same binding, as in the case where an identifier is used as an auxiliary keyword in a syntactic abstraction exported from a library and used at top level, the library should define and export a binding for the auxiliary keyword.
+If it is necessary that they have the same binding, as in the case where an identifier is used as an auxiliary keyword in a syntactic abstraction exported from a library and used at top level, the library should define and export a binding for the identifier.

 (library (A) (export a aux-a)